Philosophy in the Contemporary World

 Submissions are reviewed anonymously by two members of the Editorial Review Board or by others chosen by the Editor.
 The journal is committed to providing constructive criticism to authors whether their work is accepted for publication or not.
 Our acceptance rate is 25-30%.

-Review of manuscripts will be done in a timely fashion and authors will be contacted with a final decision in around 3 months.
-Authority for accepting and rejecting manuscripts rests with the Editor.
+Review of manuscripts will be done in a timely fashion and authors will be contacted with a final decision in apprximately 3 months.
+Final authority for accepting or rejecting manuscripts rests with the Editors.